Over the years, countless people have asked me what I think is the best hosting service for WordPress. My answer? It depends.

-I detail the steps required in my article on how to start a blog.
+I detail the steps required to begin in my article on how to start a blog.

-If you are just starting out, I would recommend creating your blog on WordPress.
-It’s the most popular blogging platform and gives you many options to create a great looking and robust website.
-More important just get started, the choice in provider at this stage isn’t that critical.
-What is most important for you is cost.
+If you’re just starting out, I recommend creating your blog on WordPress.
+It’s the most popular blogging platform and gives you many options for creating a great-looking and robust website.

-Bluehost pricing starts at $3.95/month.
-They host over 2 million accounts and one of the larger web hosting companies around.
-They are owned by the conglomerate Endurance International.
-It’s the same company that owns over 83 different other companies such as HostGator, Domain.com and BuyDomains.
+Bluehost’s pricing starts at $3.95 per month.
+The company hosts more than 2 million accounts, making it one of the largest web hosting companies around.
+Bluehost is owned by a conglomerate called Endurance Intl., the same company that owns more than 83 other companies, such as HostGator, Domain.com, and BuyDomains.

-If you are currently at one of their existing services, don’t expect much different service at Bluehost.
-With that said, Endurance is a large company with large amounts of resources to dedicate to Bluehost.
+If you are currently using one of Endurance’s other companies, don’t expect your service to be much different at Bluehost.
+That said, Endurance is a large company with large amounts of resources to dedicate to Bluehost.

 Best Intermediate Host – WP Engine

 - Never lose a file with nightly backups